 After a course of years, every soldier acquires more or less insanity; the result of his moral training.— Philosophical Notes, #456

 But these years were to be a turning point in his life.
 In 1915, his brother Alexander died (of illness, not involvement in the war).
-A “hard-living journalist”, Alexander had tarnished the family name by dallying with married women, something David seriously disapproved of.
+A “hard-living journalist”, Alexander had tarnished the family name by dallying with married women, something David seriously disapproved of, and bankruptcy.
 Nevertheless, Alexander’s death certificate lists David as being present at his brother’s death-bed.
 No doubt this must have led David to consider his own mortality.
 (Bernard Sellin mentions a family liver ailment the brothers shared, though this isn’t mentioned by J B Pick.)
-In addition, not having to live anymore constrained by the disapproval of his brother’s wild life may have freed David’s own sense of possibilities, particularly with regard to both writing (Alexander had had a brief career as a novelist — see the notes page on him) and women.
+In addition, not having to live anymore constrained by the disapproval of his brother’s wild life may have freed David’s own sense of possibilities, particularly with regard to both writing (Alexander had had a brief career as a novelist — see my biographical essay on him) and women.

 For nearly fourteen years, David had been stuck in a family-arranged engagement to a cousin.
 Now, he broke this off (much to his family’s disapproval), and on December 21st 1916 married the 18-year-old Jacqueline Silver (22 years his junior), whom he’d met only months before at a literary club.
 By this time David was in the army.
 In another break with his family’s wishes, he’d passed up the Scots Guards for the Grenadiers.
 He saw no overseas service, but, in July 1918, was appointed to the Army Pay Corps, and some months later was promoted to the rank of corporal (unpaid).
 At this point, he was living on the Finchley Road in Golders Green.
 Demobilised in 1919, he decided against returning to Price Forbes, despite being offered the position of office manager.
 He had literary ambitions.
 Perhaps the war, and the death of his brother, had made him realise he could not put them off forever.
 The couple found a house in Porth, Cornwall, halfway between Newquay and St Columb Minor, and David began to write.